-Remark 6.6 One-variable zeta functions that arise from cone integrals can be meromorphically continued beyond the abscissa of convergence, so one can apply Tauberian theorems and obtain a more precise growth estimate than that provided by Eqn.
-(6.4): see [29, Thm.
-1.1].
-One should not expect the same behavior for zeta functions arising from an arbitrary uniformly $\emptyset$ -definable equivalence relation (cf. [29, Eqn.
-(1.3)] and the discussion that surrounds it).
+Remark 6.7.
+As we discuss in Section 7 below, one-variable zeta functions that arise from cone integrals can be meromorphically continued beyond the abscissa of convergence, so one can apply Tauberian theorems and obtain more precise growth estimates than that provided by (6.4): see [33, Theorem 1.5].
+In particular, this applies to the subgroup zeta functions that we discuss in Section 7 (see [33, discussion following Theorem 1.1]).
+Du Sautoy and Grunewald give a simple example of a zeta function that cannot be analytically continued beyond its abscissa of convergence (see [33, (1.3) and surrounding discussion]).
+Hence one should not expect the stronger growth estimates to hold for zeta functions arising from an arbitrary uniformly \emptyset -definable equivalence relation.